Free above GBP 25

 Multivitamins also often contain minerals, trace elements, enzymes or amino acids that support the effects of the vitamins.

 All vitamins are involved in numerous processes in the human body.
-They protect the body against free radicals, regulate the utilization of carbohydrates, protein, and minerals and are indispensable when building cells, hormones, and enzymes.
+They protect the body against free radicals, regulate the utilisation of carbohydrates, protein, and minerals and are indispensable when building cells, hormones, and enzymes.
 Skin, nerves, bones and the immune system also depend on the adequate supply of all vitamins.

 We, humans, have lost the ability to make our own vitamins, although they are vital.
 This evolutionary paradox can be explained by the fact that these vitamins are abundant in the human food chain.